tosia0/the_other_stories/README.md

 2. If there is external proof from solid source, it is **believed**.
 The solidd sources mainly includes 1) statement by the official, 2) news from recongized authorities, etc.

 If there is no content for the `suspected` section or `believed` section (but one of the two is req'ed), please simply leave it alone.

+### Events
+In "events" secion we try to record events with supporting files such as list of names for those who were involved.
+Noticed that this may arise controversy due to the insufficient information in depth.

 ## 学术界 FAQ